If you or a loved one has suffered a stroke, you may want to consider joining one of our research studies.

 Consultant physician, elderly care

-Consultant, elderly care
+Consultant, Stroke and elderly care

 Stroke research nurse